Course Name: Montaup Country Club

 Location: Portsmouth, Rhode Island

 History: Built as a 3-hole course on Chase Peach Orchard in 1923, Montaup soon became a regulation 18-hole course.
-The U.S. military needed gravel on the Back 9 to construct a Navy Base for World War II, but in 1965 the Back 9 was rebuilt.
-Members themselves designed and built these holes, often rotating as greenskeeper as well.
-The design has received the following accolades:
+The U.S. military used the back 9 for gravel to construct a Navy Base during World War II, but in 1965 the back 9 was rebuilt by Frank Tew.
+Members reportedly would mow the greens themselves and pick rocks out of the fairway to accelerate the back nine’s opening.
+Montaup has received the following accolades:

 - #4 Best Public Course in Rhode Island – Golf Magazine (2016)